-Carlos Maria Romero A.k.a.
-Atabey (Colombia, 1979) is a Margate-based multidisciplinary artist with a background in dance and live art, working in the fields of performing and visual arts, heritage and architectural activism, pedagogy and curating.
-Maria Romero is a member of Vividero Colectivo, a Colombian group of multidisciplinary artists and architects revealing narratives in which historically marginalised social practices and architectural goods are (re-)claimed as cultural heritage.
+Carlos Maria Romero aka Atabey Mamasita (Colombia, 1979) is a multidisciplinary artist with a background in dance and live art, working in the fields of performing and visual arts, heritage and architectural activism, pedagogy and curating.
+Maria Romero is the third member of SPIT!
+(Sodomites, Perverts, Inverts Together!) with whom they wrote and continue to present a series of queer manifestos responding to contemporary pressing issues of sexual and gender oppression (initially part of Frieze Projects 2017); and a member of Vividero Colectivo, a Colombian group of multidisciplinary artists and architects revealing narratives in which historically marginalised social practices and architectural goods are (re-)claimed as cultural heritage.
+Carlos Maria Romero is also an associate artist of ice&fire, an organisation addressing positive change in the world through performance and arts practices in relation to human rights.

-In 2016 their collaboration with Studio Sam Causer, Blushing Pavilion –a temporary exhibition in a seaside shelter presenting 250 years of the intersection between architecture, seaside culture and sexuality in Margate– was featured in the book New Architects 3, launched at The British Pavilion during the Venice Architecture Bienal, and presented at Without Borders LGBTQ+ Archive, Libraries, Museums & Special Collections Conference in London.
-With the same collaborator they have since 2015 developed research and successful associated strategies to promote a long stretch of historic public space that have suffered decades of underinvestment and who they called Margate Coastal Park, and which has already been written in several aspects of local planning and its celebration, which Maria Romero curated last September was backed by more than 2000 visitors.
+In 2016 Maria Romero’s collaboration with Studio Sam Causer, Blushing Pavilion –a temporary exhibition in a seaside shelter presenting 250 years of the intersection between architecture, seaside culture and sexuality in Margate, UK– was featured in the book New Architects 3, launched at The British Pavilion during the Venice Architecture Bienal, and was presented at Without Borders LGBTQ+ Archive, Libraries, Museums & Special Collections Conference in London.
+With the same collaborator they have since 2015 developed research and successful associated strategies to promote a long stretch of historic public space that have suffered decades of underinvestment and who they called Margate Coastal Park, and which influenced various aspects of local planning.
+One of those strategies was a celebratory programme of events and commissions that Maria Romero curated in September 2016 that was backed by more than 2000 visitors.

-Also in 2016 in partnership with dancer Ted Rogers they created for people aged 50+ Vogue-Chi, a therapeutic practice mixing principles of Voguing and Tai Chi, that organically evolved into a multigenerational queer and allies safe space for self-expression and coming together.
+Also in 2016 in partnership with dancer Ted Rogers they created for people aged 50+ Vogue-Chi, a movement practice mixing principles of Voguing and Tai Chi, that organically evolved into a multigenerational queer and allies safe space for self-expression and coming together.
 Vogue-Chi facilitates a spectrum of spiritual principles historically developed by LGBTQI+ people to engage positively in life and overcome institutionalised oppression, invisibilization and abuse.
-Since its start Vogue-Chi has reached carers, school teachers, queer young persons and a variety of people with different cultural backgrounds; and in 2017 is part of the programme of Hiroshima (Barcelona); Queer Fun (an offshoot of doctoral research about Duckie’s work with marginalised people and hidden queer histories) at the Royal Vauxhall Tavern, London; Margate Women’s Institute; the live exhibition Trajal Harrell: Hoochie Koochie at The Barbican; Vooruit (Gent); STRETCH Festival (Berlin).
+Since its start Vogue-Chi reached carers, school teachers, queer young persons and a variety of people with different cultural backgrounds; and in 2017 was part of the programme of Hiroshima (Barcelona); Queer Fun (an offshoot of doctoral research about Duckie’s work with marginalised people and hidden queer histories) at the Royal Vauxhall Tavern, London; Margate Women’s Institute; the live exhibition Trajal Harrell: Hoochie Koochie at The Barbican; Vooruit (Gent); STRETCH Festival (Berlin), and since 2018 was provided through Micro Rainbow International to LGBTI asylum seekers.

 In 2014 Maria Romero co-curated with Inti Guerrero (Estrellita B. Brodsky Adjunct Curator of Latin American Art at TATE) the exhibition Josephine Baker & Le Corbusier in Rio - a transatlantic affair at the Museo de Arte do Rio de Janeiro.
 From 2009 to 2012 Maria Romero was a lecturer in Colombia at the Department of Visual Arts at Universidad Jorge Tadeo Lozano and at the Performing Arts Department of Universidad Javeriana in Bogota, and was the curator of The Universities Platform for Dance and The Universities Festival of Contemporary Dance, and designed the Dance BA of Atlantico Public University in Barranquilla.